samytichadou/FontSelector_blender_addon/README.md

 ### Known issues :
 - On windows, `Reveal file` operator does not select specific font file.
 This an issue from windows explorer cli arguments.
-- When using Popovers panels, the F3 search menu will populate with unnamed elements from them.
+- When using Popover panels, the F3 search menu will populate with unnamed elements from these panels.
 This seems to be a blender bug.